Marina Sturdza

-Marina Nicole Sturdza (25 April 1944 – 24 October 2017) was a Romanian princess and humanitarian activist.
+Princess Marina Nicole Sturdza (25 April 1944 – 24 October 2017) was a Romanian princess and humanitarian activist.
+She is an aristocrat and member of the House of Sturdza.

 Early life

 Marina Nicole Sturdza was born a princess in Romania on 25 April 1944, in Brasov, Transylvania.
 Both of her parents came from Romanian aristocracy; her birth father was Prince Ion Sturdza (of the aristocratic Sturdza family, who had been the ruling family of Moldavia) and her mother Princess Ioana Soutzo.
-They divorced when the princess Marina was very young.
+They divorced when Marina was very young.

 One year after King Michael's abdication in 1947, Sturdza's parents fled Romania under pseudonyms.
 Marina's grandmother (with whom she stayed for a while) put her on a train to Switzerland.
 She was sedated so as not to speak Romanian and thus betray her national origin when meeting a diplomat by the Swiss border, where she was reunited with her parents in Zürich.
 The family later moved to Canada; her mother and stepfather worked in a piggery in Saskatchewan, where Marina resided in a single-room schoolhouse.
 The family moved to Toronto eight months later.